raissagd/JavaScript30/README.md

 ### Day ten: Hold Shift and Check Checkboxes

-Thoughts: This is one was fairly simple but the logic was a bit tricky
+Thoughts: This is one was fairly simple but the logic was a bit tricky.

+### Day eleven: Custom Video Player

+Thoughts: Learned a bunch of video properties (that I knew nothing about) and some new parameters for the EventListener method.